hipe-0/piano-harmony-strip/README.md

 - remove the parallel chords for simplicity
 - black and white strip : I have tried it.
 It works but it's less fun

+# Want more from this?
+Explore the modes.
+Here is a quick reminder
+1. **Ionian** (Root note is the black rectangle with red inside): This is your standard major scale. **Happy and bright**.
+2. Dorian: Minor with a bit of a jazzy feel.
+3. Phrygian: Minor with a Spanish flair.
+4. Lydian: Major with a dreamy quality, thanks to the raised fourth.
+5. Mixolydian: Major with a bluesy twist, due to the lowered seventh.
+6. **Aeolian** (Root note is the black rectangle with blue inside): Your natural minor scale. **Sad and somber**.
+7. Locrian: Dark and unsettling, with a diminished fifth.